Fastrings/Photomosaics/README.md

 A blank output image is created with the same dimensions as the input image.

-The script then loops through each tile in the input image, finds the best matching library image, and pastes the library image onto the corresponding section of the output image.
+The script then loops through each tile in the input image, finds the best matching library image using [delta E color distance](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000), and pastes the library image onto the corresponding section of the output image.

 ## PREREQUISITES